Divi vs Elementor: Which Page Builder Should You Use in 2026?

 What they both are

-Both have been around long enough to be mature, well-documented, and widely supported by third-party developers and hosting providers.
+Both have been around long enough to be mature, well-documented, and supported by third-party developers and hosting providers.

 Head-to-head comparison